LibrariesHacked/library-carpentry/introduction-to-git/README.md

 Introduction
 ------------

-Git is one of many versions of version control systems (also called source control), though it is the most widely used today.
-It was developed in 2005 by Linus Torvalds, well known for being the developer of the Linux Operating System.
+Git is one of many versions of version control systems (also called source control), and the most widely used today.
+It was developed in 2005 by Linus Torvalds, well known for being the founding developer of the Linux Operating System.

 By the end of this lesson you will: